qugaa/ai-hand-draw/README.md

 - **Draw Anywhere**: Pinch your index finger and thumb together, then move to sketch lines or dots on the page.
 - **Erase Easily**: Open your palm and hover over any marks to erase them like a digital eraser.
-- **Navigate Pages**: Swipe left or right in the air to flip through your document.
+- **Navigate Pages**: Swipe left or right while your index finger is up in the air to flip through your document.
 - **Save with a Gesture**: Form an OK sign and hold for two seconds to snapshot your annotated page.
 - **Color Picker & Clear**: Pinch on the on‑screen color buttons to switch pen colors or clear the page entirely.